Steps to Christ

-Steps to Christ is a book written by Ellen G. White, pioneer and prophetess of the Seventh-day Adventist Church.
+Steps to Christ is a book written by Ellen G. White, pioneer of the Seventh-day Adventist Church.
+She is believed to be inspired by God, and to exercise the prophetic gift.
 It was first published in 1892 by Fleming H. Revell Company.
 The copyright was purchased by Seventh-day Adventist publisher Review and Herald Publishing Association in 1892, and was first printed there in 1896.
 A new first chapter, "God's Love for Man" was added per request of the Seventh-day Adventist publishing house in the United Kingdom (Stanborough Press) in 1893 in order to secure a copyright.

-This is perhaps the most popular and widely read book by the author, printed in more than 150 languages worldwide.
+Steps to Christ by Ellen G. White has been translated into approximately 160 languages since its first publication in 1892.
+It is the most widely read work of its author, whose prolific literary productions are recognized as significant contributions to Christian literature of the nineteenth and early twentieth centuries.

 Steps to Christ is considered to define what Seventh-day Adventists believe in subjects such as salvation, the nature of man, and what a Christian’s life should be.

 Steps to Christ discusses how to come to know Jesus Christ at a personal level.
 It covers the topics of repentance, confession, faith, acceptance, growing into Christ, and prayer.